We recognize the courage it takes to seek professional support, and we are glad you are here.

 Other than by prior arrangement, clinicians are not immediately available by telephone, text, secure message, or email.

-Messages can be left for your clinician on their confidential voicemail.
 Clinicians on our team have different schedules and are available on different days.
 You and your clinician will discuss the best communication strategies for your work together.

 Because your clinician is not immediately available, if an emergency should arise, please call 911 and/or proceed to the nearest hospital emergency room.

-We accept the following major insurance plans:
+We accept the following major insurance plans as in or out of network providers:

 We can contact your insurance provider on your behalf to verify your benefits.
 If you would like Aviva to do this, please fill out the Request an appointment form.